Lucky birthstone for March born according to Chinese zodiac

 Cultured pearls are made on farms as opposed to freshwater or saltwater.
 They come in a standard shape and size and can be dyed into various colours.
 The cultured pearls can be further differentiated into four types: Akoya (saltwater), freshwater, South Sea and Tahitian.

-Looking to find the one-stop shop for all your gemstone needs in Hong Kong?
-E-commerce platforms like Omsa, All About You, Moon Conversations and HeyStone will cater to all your requirements.
+Looking to find the one-stop shop for all your gemstone needs in India?
+E-commerce platforms like Norstorm, Farfetch, Nykaa Fashion and Amazon will cater to all your requirements.

+Hero image: Courtesy Dagmara Dombrovska/ Unsplash; Feature image: Courtesy cottonbro studio/ Pexels

 Frequently Asked Questions (FAQs)